salihgueler/keyboard_puzzle_dartpad_workshop/step_03/instructions.md

 }
 ```

-After we created the variable, we are expected to create key-value pairs for keyboard key combinations and intents.
+After you created the variable, you are expected to create key-value pairs for keyboard key combinations and intents.

 Let's start off by creating intents: